 Crusty cheesy bread topping for French Onion Soup

-I like to give the toasted baguette a good rub with a clove of garlic instead of putting garlic in the soup.
-It basically melts onto the bread and infuses it with lots of flavour.
-For most people including myself, the bread is the best part of this soup but don’t be tempted to use more than 2 slices of baguette because it will soak up too much of the broth.
-And a nice Swiss cheese is the perfect topping.
-It’s a great way to use up stale bread too!
+For most people including myself, the bread and cheese is the best part of this soup but don’t be tempted to use more than 2 slices of baguette because it will soak up too much of the broth.
+And it’s a bit much.
+Lay a few slices over top of the soup in oven safe bowls and gently press it into the broth so it’s well saturated.
+It’s ok if a bit pokes out.

 Here’s the recipe: